Updated Jan 11, 2026

 The opening psalm of the books of Psalms sets the stage for the paths of mankind.
 It is very direct and to the point and presents two ways, two kinds of people, two outcomes.

 There are two ways, obedience and life or disobedience and death.
-If this is the whole story, each of us, if we are honest with ourselves knows this leaves us with no hope, so bent are we, like Adam and Eve, to do things our own way, rather than follow the way of the Lord.
+If this is the whole story, each of us, if we are honest with ourselves, know this leaves us with no hope, so bent are we, like Adam and Eve, to try to do things our own way, rather than follow the way of the Lord.
 As we will see, Psalm One presents something more.

-The psalmist begins by introducing blessing.
-Actually, a fullness of blessing, for as Boice points out, the Hebrew word of blessing is plural.
-The verse might correctly be translated, “O the blessednesses of the man who walks not in the counsel of the wicked.” [from Boice’s Expository Commentary] Compare this to the first chapter in the Bible.
+Psalmist begins by introducing blessing.
+Actually a fullness of blessing, for, as Boice points out, the Hebrew word of blessing is plural.
+The verse might correctly be translated, “O the blessednesses of the man who walks not in the counsel of the wicked.”
+[Boice, Expositional Commentary, 15] Compare this to the first chapter in the Bible.
 After each day of creation we are told, it is “good.”
 Then, when God finishes His creation, we are told, it is more than good.
 It is “very good,” like goodness upon goodness.
 The same sense of goodness and purpose, as presence in creation, is expressed in the beginning of the opening verse of Psalm One.
 Blessed is the man.
 Are you attracted to such a person?

 To be truly blessed, a man should not walk in the way of the ungodly.
 He needs to consider what counsel directs the way he proceeds through life.
 He does not follow the way of Cain who, when he brought his offering to the Lord, depended on his own ideas and took counsel from himself, rather than getting his direction from the Lord.
 He did it his own way and was not willing to even accept the correcting word of the Lord.
-Cain’s way lead him to murder his brother and, ultimately, to eternally punishment.
-(Jude 11) The examples of ungodly counsel and the demise of those who following this counsel are numerous in scripture.
+Cain’s way led him to murder his brother and, ultimately, to eternally perishing (Jude 11) The examples of ungodly counsel and the demise of those who following this counsel are numerous in scripture.
 Pharaoh, the Egyptians, Achan, Saul, Ahab & Jezebel, Judas Ischariat, Ananias & Saphira, to name a few.
-Those of us who are honest with ourselves know we too are prone to follow the path of the ungodly.
+Those of us who are honest with ourselves know we also often want to do things our own way and are prone to follow the path of the ungodly.

-Finally, the blessed man does not become chummy with ungodly scornful people, such that he sits down in their house as though they have much in common with him.
-In place of the word “scornful” some translations say “scoffers” or “mockers.”
+Finally, the blessed man does not become chummy with ungodly scornful people, such that he sits down in their house as though they have much in common with them.
+In place of “scornful” some translations say “scoffers” or “mockers.”
 These are not just ungodly sinners.
 They openly mock or laugh at the things of God.
 Paul tells us to have “nothing to do with the unfruitful works of darkness.”
-(Ephesians 5:11) To “sit with” is a closer more intimate relationship than standing in one’s path or following someone’s counsel.
+(Ephesians 5:11) To “sit with” is a closer more intimate relationship than standing in one’s path or following counsel that someone gives.
 Paul says, “do not be unequally joked together with unbelievers.”
-(2 Cor 6:14) As we go through life, do we consider who we join ourselves with?, Who we go into business with?, Who we enter into the battle of social causes with?, and such?
-If we are in such an arrangement, even that of an unequally yoked marriage, do we spend time with the Lord in word and prayer seeking how He would have us to be separate?
+(2 Cor 6:14) As we go through life, do we consider who we join ourselves with?, Who we go into business with?
+Who we enter into battling social causes with? and such?
+If we are in such an arrangement, even such as an unequally yoked marriage, do we spend time with the Lord in word and prayer seeking how He would have us to be separate?
 Yet, even in this, to be honest, many of us are yoked together, in some aspect of our lives, with those who scorn the way of the Lord.
 Is there no hope of obtaining the blessedness of the blessed man?

-After presenting what seems like a hopeless situation of blessedness which we, in and of ourselves, cannot attain, the poet introduces a most beautiful word, the word BUT…..
-It promises something more, something different, something different than trying once more to walk the path of blessedness and failing yet again.
-This is the same word used by the Apostle Paul in Romans 3:21, one of my favourite verses in the Bible.
-After spending two chapters presenting the depressing truth of mankind and concluding, “there is none righteous no not one….therefore by keeping the law no one will be justified or found righteous in the sight of the Lord,” Paul too continues with “But now….”
+After presenting what seems like a hopeless situation of blessedness which we, in and of ourselves, cannot attain, the Poet introduces a most beautiful word, the word.
+BUT…..
+It promises something more, something different, something different than trying again to walk the path of blessedness and failing yet again.
+This is the same word used by the Apostle Paul in Romans 3:21, one of my favorite verses in the Bible.
+Paul, after spending two chapters presenting the depressing truth of mankind and concluding, “there is none righteous no not one….therefore by keeping the law no one will be justified or found righteous in the sight of the Lord,” Paul too continues with “But now….”
 This ought to be a most captivating transition as it promises a solution.
 Does this make you want to read on?
 If you already have, do you rejoice in what follows?

-BUT the blessed man delights in the law of the Lord.
-It does not say he keeps the law.
+BUT, or rather than finding one’s happiness in not walking, standing , sitting with the wicked, the blessed man delights in the law of the Lord.
+It does not focus on his keeping of the law.
 It says he delights in the law of the Lord.
 If, at this point, you are tempted to remain in the way of the ungodly, rejoicing in not having to keep what you see as an onerous law of “thou shalt nots,” then you do not yet understand.
-Somehow, the motivation of one’s heart, what one delights in, is key.
-If one delights in the law, he will desire to keep the law, seeing what he delights in not as onerous but as good.
+Somehow, the motivation of ones heart, what one delights in is key.
+If one delights in the law, He will desire to keep the law, seeing what he delights in not as something onerous but as good.

 The law of the Lord is perfect, converting the soul;